-The principles of STAG are unchanged as a result of the refresh.
 STAG is one process comprising four phases – Pre-Appraisal, Part 1 Appraisal, Part 2 Appraisal and Post Appraisal – and should be applied proportionally but comprehensively, with the level of detail determined by the scale of the transport challenges under consideration.
-The principle of being objective-led, rather than solution-led remains.
-This allows the appraisal of options against Planning Objectives, STAG Criteria and establish policy directives.
+The principle of being objective-led, rather than solution-led allows the appraisal of options against Planning Objectives, STAG Criteria and establish policy directives, and provides a robust evidence base for decision makers.
 Any final report must also include proposals for robust monitoring and evaluation plans.